 What is supermarket advertising?
-The definition of supermarket advertising is advertising displays placed in various parts of a supermarket, including on shopping carts, shelves, register receipts and related items.
+The definition of supermarket advertising is advertising displays placed in various parts of a supermarket or drug store / pharmacy, including on shopping carts, shelves, register receipts and related items.

-Get supermarket advertising and grocery store advertising in over 250 cities with a single supermarket ads company.
+Get supermarket advertising, grocery store and drug store / pharmacy advertising in over 250 cities with a single supermarket ads company.
 In-store advertising techniques include shelf advertising, shopping cart advertising, receipt advertising and checkout divider advertising.

 Shelf Display Advertising: Shelf display ads are typically small placards that are placed on products shelves that promote new products or special deals.